NextronSystems/analysis-cockpit-manual/usage/basic-concepts.rst

    Case

-The loglines contained in the case can of course be analyzed in detail and changes to the case are tracked automatically.
+The log lines contained in the case can of course be analyzed in detail and changes to the case are tracked automatically.

 The cockpit will automatically calculate rules (auto\_case\_id), that